kyle9021/pcee_iac_gui_it_tool/README.md

 What it does:

 It will scan IaC project directories or directories which contain IaC files and output the results in a csv report if you'd like.
-It will also create an entry for the scan in the Prisma Cloud Enterprise Edition Console.
+It will also create an entry for the scan in the Prisma Cloud Enterprise Edition Console under Inventory > DevOps

 ## Install instructions for Ubuntu 20.04